 Gerhard Lahner studied business administration at the Vienna University of Economics and Business and has held a variety of positions for VIG Insurance Group since 2002.
-He was a member of the Managing Boards of Austrian insurance companies Donau Versicherung and Wiener Städtische and, prior to that, a member of the Managing Boards of Czech companies Kooperativa and ČPP.
+He was a member of the Managing Boards of Austrian insurance companies Donau Versicherung and Wiener Städtische and Czech companies Kooperativa and ČPP.
 Gerhard Lahner was also a substitute member of the VIG Holding Managing Board from 1 January 2019 to 31 December 2019.

-Areas of responsibility: Asset Management, Asset Liability Management, Treasury/Capital Market
+Areas of responsibility: Asset Management, Asset Liability Management, Group Treasury

-Supervisory board positions or comparable positions in other Austrian and foreign companies outside the Group: CEESEG Aktiengesellschaft, Wien 3420 Aspern Development AG, Wiener Börse AG
+Supervisory Board positions or comparable positions in other Austrian and foreign companies outside the Group: Wien 3420 Aspern Development AG, Wiener Börse AG, msg life AG